Go Tooling

 wasm-tools 1.255.0 ...

 Optional: Install the wkg CLI tool to resolve the imports in the WIT file.
-The wkg CLI is a part of the Wasm Component package manager
+The wkg CLI is a part of the Wasm Component package manager.
+See the wasm-pkg-tools installation instructions to install manually or using cargo.

 2. Create your Go project